cromakey/voicealignment/_pages/outputs.md

 nav_order: 4
 ---

-## In Development
+## Pipeline

 This is an ongoing doctoral research project.

-Planned outputs include:
+Outputs will be updated progressively.

+### Working notes
+Short conceptual notes and framework refinements (as appropriate).

-- Conference presentations
+### Conference communications
-- Peer-reviewed articles
+Submissions and presentations will be listed here once accepted.

+### Manuscripts
+Peer-reviewed manuscripts (submitted / under review / published) will be documented here.

+## Current status
-- Conceptual papers
+- Conceptual framework: in development
+- Research design: defined and iterating
+- Data collection: planned / ongoing